Thursday, 4 June 2015

 I am not suggesting children be wrapped up from head to toe, all year round, in outfits that barely allow them to breathe!
 I'm saying, in my opinion, it will never be cute to dress any child in clothing that is more fitting for an adult, even more so where accessories and make-up etc., have been added to further give a more mature, 'sexy' look...

 STOP EXPLOITING CHILDREN.
 STOP PROMOTING YOUTH SEX.
-STOP FEEDING THE ILL APPETITE OF THOSE WHO WALK WITH WRONG THOUGHTS ABOUT CHILDREN.
+STOP FEEDING THE ILL APPETITE OF THOSE WHO WALK WITH DISTASTEFUL THOUGHTS ABOUT CHILDREN.
 PROTECT YOUR CHILD/CHILDREN BY HAVING THEM LIVE THEIR CHILDHOOD APPROPRIATELY!
 PREVENT YOUR CHILD FROM BEING A TARGET!!

 Written by Charley - @charleyjaiuk